 The bill’s titles are written by its sponsor.

 Sponsor.
 Representative for Texas's 31st congressional district.
 Republican.

 Length: 5 pages

-This bill was introduced on September 21, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 21, 2011, in a previous session of Congress, but it did not receive a vote.

 Sep 21, 2011